108bots/threatmodel-as-code/README.md

 You can use it in a few ways:

 1. You are in a threat model discussion with your dev/architect and they don't have an architecture diagram ready.
 Rather than whiteboarding or taking notes on a napkin.
 Write a few lines of code to capture the architecture and then,
-* Ask your threat modeling questions
+a.
+Ask your threat modeling questions
-* Annotate your components based on the answers you receive and risk you identify
+b.
+Annotate your components based on the answers you receive and risk you identify
-* Provide your recommendations with notes, links etc
+c.
+Provide your recommendations with notes, links etc
-* Check it in to your repo
+d.
+Check it in to your repo

 2. Show your dev/architect how to use PlantUML, convince them to create architecture diagrams.
 You then overlay your threat model on top by adding few more lines of code of your own that capture your threat model Q&As, risk and recommendations.